Coronavirus advice to doctoral students

 The SU Advice & Support Centre is also operating remotely via email on firstname.lastname@example.org and can support you via email, video, Microsoft Teams or Zoom, between 10:00–16:00 from Monday–Friday.

-Alongside these professional services, we have our Doctoral Peer Support scheme where you can have regular one-to-one meetings with a fellow doctoral student.
+Alongside these professional services, we have our Doctoral Peer Support scheme (introduced on 5 May), where you can have regular one-to-one meetings with a fellow doctoral student.
 With your peer supporter you can discuss issues arising from working remotely on your doctoral studies, or just have informal chats to support your wellbeing.

 You can also find useful advice and practical tips on coping with isolation and looking after your mental health from Mind.